 After knitting a garment with the slit for the pocket opening and completing the knit lining of the pocket, place the lining of the pocket on the inside of the sweater.

-Start by marking the length that the pocket lining is supposed to be, for instance, in the photo below, the pocket lining was 5” deep:
+Mark the length that the pocket lining is supposed to be.
+For example, in the photo the pocket lining was 5" deep.

-These are the parts that make up a stitch on the purl side, if you study the fabric you can see that there are u-shapes (smiles) and upside-down u shapes (frowns).
-If you choose one or the other and stick to them, it will help keep you in a straight line all the way down.
+These are the parts that make up a stitch on the purl side, if you study the fabric you can see that there are u-shapes (smiles) and upside-down u-shapes (frowns).
+If you choose one or the other and stick to them, it will help keep your work in a straight line all the way down.

-Now thread your working yarn (I DO use tails wherever I can) onto your tapestry needle and stitch through every other row on the edge of your pocket lining, then through the stitch that your scrap yarn is running through on the sweater.
+Thread your working yarn (use tails wherever possible) onto your tapestry needle and stitch through every other row on the edge of your pocket lining.
+Then thread it through the stitch that your scrap yarn is running through on the sweater.
 This gives you a precise road map of where to go.

-Once you have worked down each side edge it should be easy to whip stitch across the bottom, every other stitch for fine gauge, every stitch for bulky yarns.
-And here is your end result:
+Once you have worked down each side edge it should be easy to whip stitch across the bottom

 I use whipstitch to attach pocket linings.
 I whipstitch woven fabric linings with a sewing needle and thread (as shown).
 I whipstitch knitted linings with a tapestry needle and yarn.

 Repeat these two steps for length of seam.
 If working with thread, knot as end and snip.
 If working with yarn, work in end and snip.